 There is no biological reason at all for that large and still growing gender gap in the life expectancies of the sexes.
 The reason for men dying sooner than women do is simply the consequence of society’s “war on men”.
 However, for anyone, including feminists, it is wrong to make use of hyperbole like that.
 The phrase “war on men” is wrong and the phrase “discrimination against men” must be substituted.

-Not all that long ago virtually no women died in combat.
+Not all that long ago, virtually no women died in combat.
 Combat fatalities were comprised almost exclusively of men (e. g.: 58,169 American servicemen and 8 American servicewomen died in Vietnam).
-That has changed now, but true equality between the sexes in the area of combat in war is far from being reached and probably will never be reached.
+That has changed now, but true equality between the sexes in the area of combat in war is far from being reached and probably will never come about.
 The latest figures I saw on that indicate that less than one woman died in combat for every ten men who did so.

 But let’s go one step farther into an area where affirmative hiring of women has made greater inroads into equality of the sexes.
 All feminist assertions to the contrary, even though virtually equal numbers of men and women work in the service professions (police, protective services, guards, firefighting ) in the US, in the years from 1992 through 2001, 262 women and 4,774 men had fatal occupational injuries (details).

-That is a ratio of one woman for every 18.2 men, not too different from the average of men’s and women’s respective fatalities in the general job market, where the ratio is one women fatality for slightly less than every 19 men fatalities.
+That is a ratio of one woman for every 18.2 men, not too different from the average of men’s and women’s respective fatalities in the general job market, where the ratio is one female fatality for slightly less than every 19 male fatalities.

-Most interestingly, those ratios have seen no change for as long as statistics have been kept.
-There is absolutely no indication of any change at all, even though one would expect one, especially when having been indoctrinated by feminist propaganda to the contrary throughout most of one’s life.
+Most interestingly, those ratios have seen no change for as long as statistics were kept.
+There is absolutely no indication of any change at all, even though one would expect one, especially when having been indoctrinated by feminist propaganda that women are stepping up to the plate throughout most of one’s life.

 Now let’s look at murder victims.
 The proportions differ a little from country to country but have remained virtually unchanged over the years.
 For example, in the US, for every woman who got murdered there were about 5.8 men who met their demise in that fashion.

 The conclusion: “The War on Women” is another feminist hoax.
-The truth is that anti-male discrimination is extensive and seriously deadly for men, not for women.
+The truth is that anti-male discrimination is extensive and seriously deadly for men, by far not so much for women.